what-is-time/what-is-time.github.io/_posts/2018-09-02-Opening-pandoras-box.md

 Scientists always leave out the fine print.
 Things are true but only if you accept and **interpret** results against the pre-supposed axioms.
 The [seven base SI units](https://en.wikipedia.org/wiki/SI_base_unit).

 OK.
 Can you present me with a convincing argument as to why I should accept the SI units without appealing to pragmatism?
 As Dawkins said "Science works.
 Bitches".
-I don't dispute that science works.
-I am simply wondering if we can make it work even better if we were to align our units to the ontology of the universe.
+I don't dispute that.
+I am simply wondering if it can work even better if we were to align our units to the ontology of the universe.
 Also, what do you mean by "works"?

 Science makes accurate predictions.
-And the momment I uttered this phrase my brain mis-fired.
+Which conception/definition of time should I be using to parse the word "prediction"?

 Dear scienctific method: You are guilty of a [performative contradiction](https://en.wikipedia.org/wiki/Performative_contradiction).
 You are comitted to a definition of time by the very meaning of the English word "prediction"!
 Given a deterministic information source I (subject/experiment) a prediction is a correct guess of a FUTURE observation/measurement of I.

 Time(0) is The Big Bang, so how do we define the word "future": I(time+N).
-N of WHAT ?!?
+N of what ?
 What is time grounded in?

+SI [defines the second](https://en.wikipedia.org/wiki/SI_base_unit) in relation to the cesium atom.

 The [symbol-grounding problem](https://en.wikipedia.org/wiki/Symbol_grounding_problem) breaks all of our languages and Mathematics is not immune to this bug!

-SI [defines the second](https://en.wikipedia.org/wiki/SI_base_unit) in relation to the cesium atom.
 Did cesium atoms exist at t(1), or t(10) after the Big Bang?
 At the other end of the spectrum - does time continue to exist after the heat death of the universe and beyond maximum entropy?
 Is spacetime infinite even though quantum physicists [hate infinities](https://en.wikipedia.org/wiki/Renormalization)?